HappyCerberus/cpp-coding-interview/manuscript/002_lists_001_theory.md

 The crucial difference from the naive approach is that the list data structure owns all nodes, and the structure is encoded only using weak pointers.

-Finally, if we do not require stable iterators or references but do require `O(1)`$ operations, we can use a flat list approach.
+Finally, if we do not require stable iterators or references but do require *O(1)* operations, we can use a flat list approach.
 We can store all elements directly in a *std::vector* and represent information about the next and previous nodes using indexes.

 However, this introduces a problem.
-Erasing an element from the middle of a *std::vector* is `O(n)`$ because we need to shift successive elements to fill the gap.
-Since we are encoding the list structure, we can swap the to-be-erased element with the last element and only then erase it in `O(1)`$.
+Erasing an element from the middle of a *std::vector* is *O(n)* because we need to shift successive elements to fill the gap.
+Since we are encoding the list structure, we can swap the to-be-erased element with the last element and only then erase it in *O(1)*.

 {caption: "Erase an element from the middle of a flat list in O(1)."}
 ```cpp